Financial-Times/n-auto-metrics/README.md

 # n-auto-metrics

-an [enhancer](https://github.com/Financial-Times/n-express-enhancer) to auto record metrics of function calls in operation/action model with a single line of code
+a metrics [decorator](https://github.com/Financial-Times/n-express-enhancer) to automate function metrics in operation/action model to monitor system and upstream services as well as business metrics

+> It has been consolidated into [n-express-monitor](https://github.com/financial-Times/n-express-monitor), please use that instead unless you're curious about things under the hood or want to customise your own tool chain

 [![npm version](https://badge.fury.io/js/%40financial-times%2Fn-auto-metrics.svg)](https://badge.fury.io/js/%40financial-times%2Fn-auto-metrics)
 ![npm download](https://img.shields.io/npm/dm/@financial-times/n-auto-metrics.svg)